The last several articles on Stratechery have formed an unintentional series:

 The fundamental disruption of the Internet has been to turn this dynamic on its head.
 First, the Internet has made distribution (of digital goods) free, neutralizing the advantage that pre-Internet distributors leveraged to integrate with suppliers.
 Secondly, the Internet has made transaction costs zero, making it viable for a distributor to integrate forward with end users/consumers at scale.

 This has fundamentally changed the plane of competition: no longer do distributors compete based upon exclusive supplier relationships, with consumers/users an afterthought.
-Instead, suppliers can be aggregated at scale leaving consumers/users as a first order priority.
+Instead, suppliers can be commoditized leaving consumers/users as a first order priority.
 By extension, this means that the most important factor determining success is the user experience: the best distributors/aggregators/market-makers win by providing the best experience, which earns them the most consumers/users, which attracts the most suppliers, which enhances the user experience in a virtuous cycle.

 The result is the shift in value predicted by the Conservation of Attractive Profits.
-Previous incumbents, such as newspapers, book publishers, networks, taxi companies, and hoteliers, all of whom integrated backwards, lose value in favor of aggregators who aggregate modularized suppliers — which they don’t pay for — to consumers/users with whom they have an exclusive relationship at scale.
+Previous incumbents, such as newspapers, book publishers, networks, taxi companies, and hoteliers, all of whom integrated backwards, lose value in favor of aggregators who aggregate modularized suppliers — which they often don’t pay for — to consumers/users with whom they have an exclusive relationship at scale.
 For example:

 - Previously, publishers integrated publications and articles.
 Google modularized individual pages and articles, making them directly accessible via search